 When you make a commitment to get married or enter in to a domestic partnership, you probably hoped it may never end.
 But there are many reasons that may push a couple into parting ways, but the complicated part is making sure the split is fair.

 A family law attorney can help you through the paperwork, figuring out child support, custody, alimony and more.
 It might be an amicable split or a complicated one; either way, it is recommended to have someone familiar with divorce law, dissolution of marriage, or domestic partnership law to walk you through this.
-Visit our main divorce attorney page to learn more information.
-To learn more about the process of divorce, visit our divorce process page.
+Visit our main divorce page to learn more information.

 The biggest issue that comes from two parents separating is determining child custody.
 A child’s best interest is the top priority in making this decision.
 Generally, parents are encouraged to settle it without court intervention, but there are times when they need a family law judge or arbitrator to make the order.